Symposium on Artificial Intelligence in Medical Imaging SAIMI

 We invite you to submit a 1-page abstract describing your work, following this structure: 1) Objective of the study, 2) Motivation & background, 3) Short description of methods, 4) Summary of main results, 5) Conclusion.

 Note that the 1 page limit refers only to the main content.
-Including references and acknowledgements the submission may exceed 1 pages.
+Including references and acknowledgements the submission may exceed 1 page.

 How to submit?

-Please submit abstracts using the abstract submission system.
-The Microsoft CMT service is used for managing the peer-reviewing process for this conference.
+We will be using CMT for abstract submission, the submission portal will open on the 19.03.2026 and close on 30.04.2026.
+The link to the submission portal will be posted here once the system is open for submission.
+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.
-Submission Deadline: 30.04.2026.

 Presentation